This article provides you with a step-by-step guide on how to get started with Bobsled Sledhouse to create Data Products.

 Prerequisites

-• To successfully create a Sledhouse Table, you must have at least one Data source and a Sledhouse Table preconfigured in Bobsled.
+To successfully create a Data Product, you must have at least one Sledhouse Table—which requires at least one Data source—preconfigured in Bobsled.

 NOTE: